The Three-Layer Model

 FeatureWhy it matters

-Fully EVM-compatibleSolidity contracts deploy with an RPC endpoint change
+Fully EVM-compatibleSolidity process instances deploy with an RPC endpoint change

 Bitcoin Light Client (0x3100…0001)Read Bitcoin block hashes on-chain, verify inclusion proofs